rachelehlers11/rachelehlers11.github.io/Website/content/pages/about.md

 Title: About
-Hi, name is Rachel Ehlers, and I'm a mathematician from Montana.
-I grew up on my family farm in northern Montana and went to high school in a town called Sunburst (population < 500).
-I graduated from the University of Montana in May 2017.
-My accreditations include:
+Hi, my name is Rachel Ehlers.
+I'm a mathematician from Montana.
--B.A. in Mathematics, Statistics option (with Honors) -Minor in Economics
--Certificate in Big Data Analytics

-Aside from mathematics and data science, my passions include music, art, film, and my dog, Dali.

-For consulting inquiries: please complete the form on my [Consulting] page.
+In May I graduated from the University of Montana, earning my bachelor's in mathematics with a focus in statistics, a minor in economics, and a certificate in big data analytics.

+I started this blog to share data science projects, art, and whatever else I feel like talking about.
+My other interests include music, art, film.

+In my spare time I like to play the piano, spend time at Flathead Lake, and hike with my dog, Dali.

+For business contact: rachel.ehlers119@gmail.com
-For anything else worth talking about, email me at ADD CASUAL EMAIL Suggestions include, but are not limited to:
+For anything else worth talking about, email me: rachelehlers_11@hotmail.com Suggestions include, but are not limited to: